 At ShapeTx, we are a dynamic team of professionals who are dedicated and passionate about making cures a reality.
 Through diversity of thought, scientific knowledge, professional rigor and focus we are merging cutting-edge science with extensive drug development expertise to unlock cures to many debilitating diseases.

-Shape Therapeutics is headquartered in Seattle, Washington with satellite sites in San Diego and San Francisco, California.
+Shape Therapeutics is headquartered in Seattle, Washington with a satellite site in Cambridge, Massachusetts.

 The Process Development, CMC team at ShapeTx is seeking an experienced, highly motivated individual for the role of Senior Scientist / Engineer, Upstream Development.
 In this position, you will develop suspension mammalian cell culture procedures for expression of ShapeTx’s novel gene therapy technology platform.
 Candidates should have expertise in early phase upstream (bioreactor) development with an eye toward sustainable large-scale manufacturing.
 The ideal candidate will have a strong problem-solving attitude, ability to effectively communicate results, ideas, and concepts to cross functional teams, and intellectual motivation to understand upstream processes as a path toward product and process control.
 Creativity, scientific rigor and a thirst for excellence are essential.